Suspension theorems for links and link maps

 \begin{proc-lemma} Suppose that $p\le q+1$, $p\le m-3$ and $2p+2q\le 3m-5$\textup{.} Then any generic proper link map $f:D^p\sqcup D^q\to D^m$, whose restriction to the boundary is a suspension, is link homotopic (relatively the boundary) to a standardized link map. \end{proc-lemma}

-\begin{proof}[Proof of the injectivity in~\ref{proc-th2pr} for $p\le q$ modulo~\ref{proc-lem3pr}] It suffices to prove that if the suspension of a link map $f_0:S^p\sqcup S^q\to S^m$ is null link concordant then the link map $f_0$ is null link concordant.
+\begin{proof}[Proof of the injectivity in~\ref{proc-th2pr} for $p\le q$ modulo~\ref{proc-lem3pr}] By 'link concordance implies link homotopy' theorem \cite{Mel00}, it suffices to prove that if the suspension of a link map $f_0:S^p\sqcup S^q\to S^m$ is null link concordant, then the link map $f_0$ is null link concordant.
 Take a null link concordance $f:D^{p+2}\sqcup D^{q+1}\to D^{m+2}$ of $\Sigma f_0$.
 By Lemma~\ref{proc-lem3pr} we may assume that the link map $f$ is standardized.

 Push $fD^{q+1}$ along the fibers of $D^{m+1}\times I$ toward $\partial D^{m+2}_+$ until it lies in $\partial D^{m+2}_+ - \partial D^{m+2}$.
 The restriction of the obtained link map to $\closure(\partial D^{p+2}_+ - \partial D^{p+2})\sqcup D^{q+1}$ is the required null link concordance of the link map $f_0$. \end{proof}